Year to December 2016

-After a period of very rapid growth, international visitor spend has begun to stabilise.
+After a period of very rapid growth, international visitor spend continues to stabilise.

-Spend has shown slow growth across most major markets and purposes of visit.
-The South Korean market (up 90 percent to $297 million) and holiday / vacation visitor spend (up 11 percent to $6.3 billion) have shown significant growth in the September 2016 year.
+Performance across major markets and purposes of visit has been mixed.
+The Chinese market has shown a slight decline (down 1 per cent to $1.7 billion) while the South Korean market (up 82 percent to $299 million) and holiday / vacation visitor spend (up 10 percent to $6.4 billion) have shown significant growth in the December 2016 year.

 Click on the image to view a full size version.

-Chinese visitor spend has continued to grow in this period and is still the largest contributor to the expenditure growth - increasing $191 million in the September 2016 year.
-Australia - currently New Zealand’s largest tourism market - has been flat, up only 1 percent to $2.4 billion.
+Chinese visitor spend has shown a slight decrease in this period and South Korea is now the largest contributor to economic growth - increasing $135 million in the December 2016 year.
+Australia - currently New Zealand’s largest tourism market - has been flat, up only 2 percent to $2.5 billion.

 Summary statistics are available in the IVS key data table.